frz13/FACEIT-Font-Switcher/README.md

 -  Reset fonts with one click
 -  Optional custom localization
 -  Designed for FACEIT's dynamic interface
--  Add u fonts in favorite
+-  Add your fonts in favorite

 ##  Installation